morphysm/zero-knowledge-decorrelation-prototype/README.md

 ## To test the contract

 - Start your localhost `npx hardhat node`
-- Run the test `npx hardhat test ./test/smartContractTest.js --network localhost`
+- Run the test `npx hardhat test ./test/smartContractTest.js --network localhost` // TO BE FIXED